dbt-labs/docs.getdbt.com/website/docs/docs/deploy/deployment-overview.md

 In general, the dbt Cloud application deployment models fall into two categories: **Multi Tenant** and **Single Tenant**.
 These deployments are hosted on infrastructure managed by dbt Labs.
 Both models leverage AWS infrastructure as described in the [Architecture](/docs/deploy/architecture) section.

+The single tenant model can be deployed to AWS or Azure infrastructure managed by dbt Labs.
+The single tenant model is only available with dbt Labs' Virtual Private dbt plan.
+All other plans leverage the multi tenant model.
+Contact us at sales@getdbt.com to discuss the best plan for your requirements.

 For more information on these deployment models, refer to:

 - [Multi Tenant](/docs/deploy/multi-tenant)
 - [Single Tenant](/docs/deploy/single-tenant)

-If you’re interested in learning more about an Enterprise plan, please [contact us](mailto:sales@getdbt.com).
+If you’re interested in learning more about an Enterprise plan, please contact [dbt Labs sales](mailto:sales@getdbt.com).

 ## Airflow